steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 In 2021, my employer has rather started—and is now for sure—in the scaling phase, because the business model has been proven by the parent company earlier.
 We just adapted the business model slightly in 2021 when I joined and the development of the product has been restarted (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).
 Back then, we have started to build an Event-Driven Architecture (EDA) based on microservices and are still continuing this approach.
-Nevertheless, we follow clearly the idea of MVA.
+Nevertheless, we clearly follow the idea of Minimum Viable Architecture (MVA).
 So, let us dive deeper into the concept of MVA and our approach to it in the [next section](#minimum-viable-architecture-and-our-approach-to-it).

 ## Minimum Viable Architecture and our Approach to it